-For the three months ended March 31, 2023, we incurred a net loss of \$3.0 million and had a negative cash flow from operations of \$6.7 million.
-Our 2021 Revolving Loan and 2022 Short Term Note of \$9.0 million and \$4.2 million are due in December 2023 and January 2024, respectively.
+For the six months ended June 30, 2023, we incurred a net loss of \$7.1 million and had a negative cash flow from operations of \$8.9 million.
+Our 2021 Revolving Loan and 2022 Short Term Note of \$6.0 million and \$2.9 million are due in December 2023 and January 2024, respectively.
 We intend to renegotiate with the lender to extend the maturity date of the 2021 Revolving Loan.
 However, there is no guarantee that we will be able to renegotiate the terms of the 2021 Revolving Loan with the lender at terms acceptable to us or at all.
 Additionally, we plan to repay the outstanding amounts under the 2022 Short Term Note pursuant to the terms of the 2022 Short Term Note agreement and to secure an additional debt arrangement.

 We may need to raise additional capital.
 The need for additional capital depends on many factors, including, among other things, whether we can successfully renegotiate the terms of our debt arrangements, the rate at which our business grows, demands for working capital, revenue generated from existing DLCs and game titles and launches of new DLCs and new game titles, and any acquisitions that we may pursue.
 From time to time, we could be required, or may otherwise attempt, to seek additional sources of capital, including, but not limited to, equity and/or debt financings.
-We cannot provide assurance that we will be able to successfully access any such equity or debt financings would be available on terms acceptable to us, if at all, or that any such financings would not be dilutive to our stockholders.
+We cannot provide assurance that we will be able to successfully access any such equity or debt financings, that the required equity or debt financings would be available on terms acceptable to us, if at all, or that any such financings would not be dilutive to our stockholders.

 Our recent net loss, level of cash used in operations, debt obligations coming due in less than 12 months, potential need for additional capital, and the uncertainties surrounding our ability to raise additional capital and renegotiate our debt arrangements raise substantial doubt about our ability to continue as a going concern.
 For us to continue operations beyond the next 12 months and be able to discharge our liabilities and commitments in the normal course of business, we must re-establish profitable operations, renegotiate the terms of our debt arrangements or raise additional capital when needed.
 Our current goal is to improve our financial condition and ultimately improve our financial results by increasing revenues through increased sales of existing DLCs and game titles, launches of new DLCs and game titles and reduced expenses.
-However, if we are unable to do so on a timely basis, we will be required to seek additional capital on terms acceptable to us, if at all.
+However, if we are unable to do so on a timely basis, we will be required to seek additional sources of capital, including, but not limited to, equity and/or debt financings.
+There is no guarantee that we will be able to obtain additional capital on terms acceptable to us, if at all.
 If we are unable to renegotiate the terms of our debt arrangements, raise additional capital or re-establish profitable operations, we will be unable to continue to fund our operations, develop new gaming content, realize value from our assets or discharge our liabilities in the normal course of business.
 If we are unable to continue as a going concern, we could be required to liquidate our assets, and potentially realize significantly less than the values at which our assets are carried on our unaudited condensed consolidated financial statements, and our stockholders could lose all or part of their investment in our common stock.